OmarMiniesy/Notes/Networking/Data Link Layer.md

 ### General Notes

-> Lowest layer of the [[IP]] stack.
+ Lowest layer of the [[IP]] stack.
-> This is where packet forwarding happens, also called **frames**.
+ * This is where forwarding happens.
+ * The data unit here is called **frames**.
+ * Hubs and Switches are the devices in the local network that forward frames.

 > Link Layer network address is called the **MAC Address**.
-> Hubs and Switches are the devices in the local network that forward frames.

 ---

 ### MAC Address

-> Also known as the Media Access Control Address.
+Also known as the Media Access Control Address.
-> They are unique for each network card.
+* They are unique for each network card.
 A computer may have multiple network cards.
-> They are 6 bytes long, each byte represented in hexadecimal form.
+* They are 6 bytes long, each byte represented in hexadecimal form.
 Each byte has 8 bits.
+* The first 24 bits are the same for each organization device (CISCO routers), and the second 24 bits are unique per device (different for every CISCO router).
-> The bytes are separated by `:`
+* The bytes are separated by `:`

 > To view the MACs of the network cards:
 * `ipconfig /all` Windows